marcosbozzani/SilentStreamBugFix/README.md

 - Requirements: [.NET Framework 4.7+](http://go.microsoft.com/fwlink/?LinkId=863262)
 - Download the [latest release](https://github.com/marcosbozzani/SilentStreamBugFix/releases/latest)
-- Run *SilentStreamBugFix.exe*
+- Run ```SilentStreamBugFix.Setup.exe```
 - The program will be installed and started
-- You may delete *SilentStreamBugFix.exe*

 ## About
 The program runs in the system tray and by default starts with Windows.

 ![System tray](Media/systray.png)

-If don't want the program starting with Windows, open the system tray menu by right-clicking the SilentStreamBugFix icon and then uncheck the "Run on system startup".
+If don't want the program starting with Windows, open the system tray menu by right-clicking the SilentStreamBugFix icon and then uncheck the ```Run on system startup```.
 If you think that the fix has stopped working, try the reload action from the same menu.

 ![Application menu](Media/appmenu.png)